gavinlampkin/grover/discrimination/README.md

 Make sure to pip install the `requirements-gpu.txt`

-Download a Grover dataset on your own or use our Excel parser that is detailed in `Input Data` below.
+Download a Grover dataset on your own `python download_model.py base/medium/mega` or use our Excel parser that is detailed in `Input Data` below.

 # How to use `run_discrimination.py`
 ```